How To Stay Safe, Prepare For Incoming Snow, Winter Weather In Maryland

-BALTIMORE (WJZ) — With much of Maryland under a winter storm warning or advisory over the next few days and many parts of the U.S. facing severe weather issues, Marylanders are being told to prepare for anything.
+BALTIMORE (WJZ) — With much of Maryland under a winter storm warning or advisory Thursday and many parts of the U.S. facing severe weather issues, Marylanders are being told to prepare for anything.

-A winter storm warning was issued for the entire state of Maryland from 3 a.m.
+A winter storm warning is in effect for the entire state of Maryland from 3 a.m.
 Thursday, Feb.
 18 through 6 a.m.
 Friday, Feb.
 19.RELATED: TIMELINE: When Will It Snow In Maryland?

 Snow will likely overspread central Maryland by the pre-dawn hours on Thursday morning, arriving from southwest to northeast.
 Up to ten inches of snow is possible for portions of central and western Maryland.
 The I-95 corridor, including Baltimore, is in the three- to six-inch range.